 If you don’t respect your limits, you could end up doing something that may have an adverse effect on your health and/or safety and end your gardening activities for the long-term.
 Short-term impatience could lead to long-term suffering.
 Always be careful.

-Making your garden accessible
+4. Make your garden more accessible

 It’s recommended that seniors make adjustments to their garden and yard environment so that it’s more accessible and safer for them.